StevenSong-sTs/Mechanics-AI/DesignDoc.md

 ## Improvements to make:
-1. Provide a Custom “No Direct Answer” Prompt
+1. Provide a Custom “No Direct Answer” Prompt ✅
 By default, LangChain’s ConversationalRetrievalChain or “stuff” chain might produce “I’m sorry, I don’t know that.” if the LLM can’t confidently answer.
 But you can override the default prompt to instruct the model to:

 Acknowledge it does not have a definitive answer.
 Present possibly related sources.
 Include disclaimers—e.g. “This may not address your exact problem.”

 2. Try add link by using the ID of the recall and complaints, using the id can potentially lead to a webpage from NHSTA

+3. Addressing HardCode Problem:
+If you ask the chatbot: How are you?
+It will keep answering: "Tell me the year of the model".
+This is because the chatbot is hardcoded to ask for the year of the model.
+Improve this behavior.

+4